Evolution of QPOs in GX 339-4 and EXO 1846-031 with Insight-HXMT and NICER: Results and discussion

-The variation of the frequency with the accretion rate is shown in the upper right panels of Fig.~\ref{gx339_qpo_spectra_correlation} and Fig.~\ref{exo1846_qpo_spectra_correlation}. \citet{Liu2021} reported a strongest correlation between the QPO frequency ($f_{\rm QPO}$) and mass accretion rate ($\dot{M}$) in GRS~1915+105 with \hxmt\ data.
+The variation of the QPO frequency with the accretion rate ($\dot{M}$) are shown in the upper right panels of Fig.~\ref{gx339_qpo_spectra_correlation} and Fig.~\ref{exo1846_qpo_spectra_correlation}. \citet{Liu2021} reported a strong correlation between the QPO frequency and mass accretion rate in GRS~1915+105 with \hxmt\ data.
 We do not find any significant correlation between them in \srcg, while there is a weak anti-correlation in \srce.
 In fact, a positive correlation between $f_{\rm QPO}$ and $\dot{M}$ is proposed in the TL model by \citet{Titarchuk2004}, and in the disk-corona natural frequency model by \citet{Mastichiadis2022}.
-Fig. 3 of \citet{Titarchuk2004} depicts the positive correlation between $f_{\rm QPO}$ and the $\gamma$-parameter (which is proportional to mass accretion rate), which is opposite to what we find.
-Besides, \citet{Mastichiadis2022} argue that type-C QPOs could arise from the interaction of the hot corona with the cold accretion disk, and predict a formula $f_{\rm 0} \propto \dot{M}^{1/2}$ below a certain mass accretion rate (Fig. 5 of \citet{Mastichiadis2022}).
-The results we get do not fit well with the predictions of that model.
-These discrepancies may suggest that the “transition layer model” and the disk-corona natural frequency model are not favored in our case.
+Fig. 3 of \citet{Titarchuk2004} depicts the positive correlation between $f_{\rm QPO}$ and the $\gamma$-parameter (which is proportional to mass accretion rate), which is opposite to what we find. \citet{Mastichiadis2022} argued that type-C QPOs could arise from the interaction of the hot corona with the cold accretion disk, and predict a formula $f_{\rm 0} \propto \dot{M}^{1/2}$, for a certain radius of the corona and ratio of hard-to-soft radiation (Fig. 5 of \citet{Mastichiadis2022}).
+This model possibly reproduce the relation between the $f_{\rm QPO}$ and $\dot{M}$ of our cases, allowing for continuous variations of parameters, such as the size of corona and corona-disk radiative feedback.
+Our spectral fits do not provide the information of these parameters.
+So we do not explore further such a possibility.